google/comprehensive-rust/src/modules/filesystem.md

       └── sub_module.rs
   ```

-* The main reason for the change is to prevent many files named `mod.rs`, which can be hard
-  to distinguish in IDEs.

-* Rust will look for modules in `modulename/mod.rs` and `modulename.rs`, but this can be changed
-  with a compiler directive:
+* The place rust will look for modules can be changed with a compiler directive:

   ```rust,ignore
   #[path = "some/path.rs"]